abdelrhmanayman/nextJS_vcc-ui_simple-car-gallery/README.md

 ## Asumptions:

 1. Each button click will trigger an api call along with the query stirng to get the filtered results.
 The page will be client side rendered.
-2. The state has not been persisted.
-State was handled locally without using any additional library (Eg., Redux) to avoid unnecessary app size increase.
+2. The state has been persisted.
+State was handled locally using Redux(thunk).
 3. CSS Media query and [VCC-UI](https://vcc-ui.netlify.app) component library have been used for this responsive design.
-4. Error handling is not implemented.
+4. Error handling is implemented in all pages in case of data missing.
+5. E2e testing using Cypress
+6. Unit testing using Jest

 ## Project Structure: